BlinkID/blinkid-ui-ios/README.md

 }

 - (void)didChangeDocumentWithNewDocument:(MBDocumentProvider * _Nonnull)newDocument {
-    // When user changes the document you will be notified through this method }
+    // When a user changes the document you will be notified through this method }

 - (void)didScanEntireDocumentWithRecognitionResult:(MBRecognitionResult * _Nonnull)recognitionResult successFrame:(UIImage * _Nullable)successFrame {